 Renamed “Let It Be” (rather than the original “Get Back”), the film was eventually released on 13th May 1970, just weeks after the news of The Beatles’ split had become public.
 None of the group attended the New York premiere.

 The film won the “Best Original Song Score” Oscar, with Quincy Jones accepting the award on the band’s behalf.

 The fifth Beatles’ film marked the end of an amazing journey.

 Original vintage Beatles posters are highly collectible and add really iconic imagery to any home.
-You can filter our Catalogue to ‘The Beatles’ to see which posters we currently have available.
+You can see what we currently have available here.

 We are off to listen to ‘A Day In The Life’, a whole movie in 5 minutes 37 seconds of music.
 (It even has a ‘post-credits' scene.)
 Amazing.